-Fiscal and Staffing Considerations: Any fiscal impact resulting from financial assistance to be provided as part of a new program will be determined through future administrative and policy level review.
-There has been and will continue to be a staff impact associated with technical assistance.
-This impact will increase if staff will be administering a new program.
-Staff are reviewing the details as part of the FY23 budget preparation.
+Fiscal and Staffing Considerations: Any fiscal impact resulting from financial assistance to be provided as part of a new program will be determined through administrative and policy level review.
+This work has required and will continue to require a significant amount of staff time which would further increase if staff will be administering a new program.